Smoke from exhaust: what does exhaust smoke mean?

-This is particularly the case if you drive a car with a diesel engine.
-If you take your first high-speed motorway run in a while, there may initially be an ugly, sooty cloud from your exhaust.
-This could well be the result of a build up of waste in the exhaust system.
-However, if you begin to notice smoke coming from either a petrol or diesel engine on a more frequent basis – be it any colour – it could be the sign of something more serious.
-Read on to find out more about what these issues could be.
+Diesel engines can be particularly liable to smoke.
+If you take your diesel car on its first high-speed run on a motorway in a while, you may notice a dark, sooty cloud from your exhaust, which can be the result of a build-up of waste in the exhaust system.
+If you notice smoke of any colour from either a petrol or diesel engine more often, it could be a sign of something more serious.
+Read on to find out more about what could be causing the smoke from your exhaust.

 It may seem contrary to what you'd expect, but black exhaust smoke is possibly the kind to be least concerned about, particularly if you drive a diesel car.
 However, black smoke should be a very infrequent occurrence, so regular black smoke could point to a fault or a worn engine.